stephweb/daw-js-table/README.md

 # DAW JS Table - Library - Ajax Tables - JavaScript

+DAW JS Table is a Open Source JS and CSS library to generate dynamic tables in Ajax.

-Generate easily dynamic tables in Ajax!
+*Generate easily dynamic tables in Ajax!*